darshan-serpent/project/project_wbs/README.rst

   project
 * The complete WBS path name is shown in the analytic account and in the project
-* The WBS paths are concatenated with /
+* The WBS paths are concatenated with each other
 * It is possible to search projects by complete WBS path code & name
 * It is possible to search tasks by project complete WBS path code & name
 * The WBS components can be classified as project, phase, deliverable,